Journo and the Joker

 There was always a cold drink on a hot day, or a warm soup on a cold day at Grandma’s, in a never-ending supply to the hundreds of visitors that frequented her all-night kitchen.
 I often had meals at midnight during the tomato season after working all day and loading trucks half the night.

 She would take me to work at Murchison (about 30 kilometres away) and the one-hour drive for what should have been a half-hour trip was an indication she had slowed.
-One of my uncles once said there weren’t a lot of cars around that could keep pace with her on her trips to Melbourne during the 60s.

 A two-pack a day smoker, she got ill one day in her 80s and gave up smoking cold turkey – she was bred tough, from Stawell in country Victoria.